taggedzi/image-tagger/README.md

 - Create clean, alt-text-friendly captions plus keyword tags
 - Write results straight into the image metadata or into YAML sidecar files
 - Switch between local BLIP models and remote Ollama vision models without touching the code
+- Ask the model to suggest safe, descriptive filenames and optionally auto-rename your images

 ## How tagging works